PulseWaves/PulseWaves/PulseTools/pulseview_README.txt

   pulseview

-  reads full waveform LIDAR data from a variety of proprietary formats and visualizes them with a simple 3D viewer.
+  reads full waveform LIDAR data from the PulseWaves format and also a variety of other proprietary formats and visualizes them with a simple 3D viewer.

   For updates you can follow PulseWaves at